indrekots/indrekots.github.io/_posts/articles/2016-02-15-the-fork-slash-join-framework-in-java.md

 }
 {% endhighlight %}

-parallel version of divide and conqure
+If you're familiar with the concept of divide and conquer then you can see that fork/join is a parallel version of that.

 which java versions support it (8, 7, 6?)